A Cleaning Q&A Column | February 7, 2013

 Q: I have coffee stains on my lobby carpet.
 Do you have any tips or techniques for getting rid of it?
 I don’t want to have to replace our carpet.

-A: Treating carpet stains can be a tricky business, especially without knowing what type of carpet you have, as certain carpet types/coloring can react to carpet spotters.
+A: Treating spills on carpets can be a tricky business, especially without knowing what type of carpet you have, as certain carpet types/coloring can react to carpet spotters.
 Always remember to check for colorfastness before using any carpet spotter.
-I am going to answer as if it’s a general stain on a fairly easy to clean carpet.Read More
+I am going to answer as if it’s a general spot or spill on a fairly easy to clean carpet.Read More